Kmphelps/project-4/README.md

 ## User Stories

 MVP: As a user, I can:
-- View a list of all available chores that need to be assigned
+- View a list of all available chores
 - Add a new family member / roommate with profile photo
 - Assign chores to the family member / roommate
 - View a list of all the chores assigned to the family member
 - Delete chore from family member
 - Delete chore from database
+- Update profile picture
+- Delete profile

 Stretch: As a user, I can:
 - Add a new chore to the list